What are the Keys to Consistently Great Tasting BBQ?

 • A change of wood flavoring

-• Changes in spices, rubs, or marinades
+• Changes in spices, rubs, marinades, or sauces

-• Changes in your method of cooking
+• Change in your method of cooking

 In order for you to prepare great tasting Bar-B-Que every time you cook, you need to have the same routine.